-The application oxsii is a micromagnetic computation engine capable of solving problems defined on three-dimensional rectangular grids of three-dimensional spins.
-Within the OOMMF architecture, oxsii is both a server and a client application. oxsii is a client of problem description server applications, data table display and storage applications, and vector field display and storage applications. oxsii is the server of a solver control service for which the only client is mmLaunch.
-It is through this service that mmLaunch provides a user interface window (shown above) on behalf of oxsii.
+The application Oxsii is the graphical, interactive user interface to the Oxs micromagnetic computation engine.
+Within the OOMMF architecture, Oxsii is both a server and a client application.
+Oxsii is a client of data table display and storage applications, and vector field display and storage applications.
+Oxsii is the server of a solver control service for which the only client is mmLaunch.
+It is through this service that mmLaunch provides a user interface window (shown above) on behalf of Oxsii.